 Starting with Oracle Grid Infrastructure 12c, after you complete a force cluster upgrade, you can use the procedure described here to join inaccessible nodes to the cluster as an alternative to deleting the nodes, which was required in earlier releases.
-To use this option, you must already have Oracle Grid Infrastructure 12c Release 2 (12.2) software installed on the nodes.
+To use this option, you must already have Oracle Grid Infrastructure 21c software installed on the nodes.

 - 1. Log in as the root user on the node that you want to join to the cluster. - 2.
-Change directory to the Oracle Grid Infrastructure 12c release 2 (12.2) Grid_home directory.
-For example:
+Change directory to the Oracle Grid Infrastructure home directory: